Blog Home » Energy Efficiency » Reduce on-peak energy usage

 Reduce on-peak energy usage

-As temperatures rise, it’s time for SRP Time-of-Use Price Plan(TOU) and SRP EZ-3 Price Plan(EZ-3) customers to think about ways to shift their home’s energy use to avoid their price plan’s on-peak hours.
-Using energy during off-peak hours not only saves our customers money on their bills, but it also helps ensure our power grid can meet the high-demand summer months.
+As temperatures rise, it’s time for SRP Time-of-Day (TOD) customers to find ways to shift their home’s energy use to avoid their price plan’s on-peak hours.
+Using energy during off-peak hours not only saves our customers money on their bills, it also helps ensure our power grid can meet the high-demand summer months

-To prepare your family to save on energy bills, it’s important to practice good energy habits.
+To prepare your household to help save on energy bills, it’s important to practice good energy habits.

 What does it mean to shift energy use?

-If you want to try a different price plan, you have options.
-Customers on our time-of-day price plans (TOU and EZ-3) save on average of 4% a year on their electric bill by reducing the amount of energy they are using during on-peak hours.
+Customers on our time-of-day price plans save an average of 4% a year on their electric bill by reducing the amount of energy they are using during on-peak hours.
+Ready to switch up your plan?
+Explore your options here

 High-cost activities and appliances to avoid and help reduce energy during on-peak hours